pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 Here are just a few reasons:

+- Deployment to production becomes routine and frictionless.
+- It enables us to deliver high quality functionality to our customers quicker with less hassle.
+- We are able to deliver small increments of end user value, so it's easy to adapt to change as we learn more about our customer's needs.
+- Feature Flags allow us to gradually roll out features to select groups of users to try them out before a full launch.
 - We never worry about deploying on a Friday!
 - There is no lengthy release procedure - it's as simple as clicking a button.
 - Our PRs are small and simple, which allows us to do in-depth reviews without